openvinotoolkit/training_extensions/models/action_recognition/model_templates/custom-action-recognition/README.md

 <rel_path_to_video_file> <label_id>
 ```

-Additionally to enable the CrossNorm augmentation please download the [file](https://storage.openvinotoolkit.org/repositories/openvino_training_extensions/models/custom_action_recognition/mean_std_list.txt) with dumped mean and variance pairs and place it the `${DATA_DIR}`.
+Additionally to enable the CrossNorm augmentation please download the [file](https://storage.openvinotoolkit.org/repositories/openvino_training_extensions/models/custom_action_recognition/mean_std_list.txt) with dumped mean and variance pairs and place it into the `${DATA_DIR}`.

 Finally, the `${DATA_DIR}` directory should be like this: